andrew/ultimate-awesome/README.md

 - [awesome-product-engineer](https://github.com/marcelkalveram/awesome-product-engineer) - A curated list of resources for the aspiring Product Engineer.
 - [awesome-asp-net-core-api](https://github.com/mhmd-azeez/awesome-asp-net-core-api) - A list of tools, technologies, and practices that are useful for building modern ASP.NET Core APIs.
 - [Oracle-Cloud-Guide](https://github.com/mikeroyal/Oracle-Cloud-Guide) - Oracle Cloud Infrastructure Guide .
+- [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [awesome-scientific-figure](https://github.com/nehSgnaiL/awesome-scientific-figure) - A curated list of scientific figures in research papers.
 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
+- [awesome-meshtastic](https://github.com/SignalGap/awesome-meshtastic) - A curated list of useful resources, tools, tutorials, projects, and community contributions related to the Meshtastic open-source mesh communication project.
+Whether you're a beginner or advanced user, this list helps you explore and get the most out of your Meshtastic devices.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome](https://github.com/sxzz/awesome) - Strongly opinionated list of awesome things.
 - [awesome-stem-academy](https://github.com/tapyu/awesome-stem-academy) - An awesome list of academic resources for STEM (Science, Technology, Engineering, Mathematics) organized by subjects.
+- [awesome-webassembly](https://github.com/thisisisa/awesome-webassembly) - A curation of WebAssembly (Wasm) resources, projects, and communities.
 - [awesome-web](https://github.com/vietdien2005/awesome-web) - A curated list of awesome resources for web developers.
 - [awesome-gio](https://github.com/wrnrlr/awesome-gio) - Gio related links.
 - [awesome-blockchain](https://github.com/yipianfengye/awesome-blockchain) - 关于区块链、比特币、以太坊你想知道的都在这里了.